- Directed By: Hark Tsui

 On July 10, 1995 Don Jakoby sold the Double Team spec script (originally titled The Colony) to Sony for $1.5M.
 The newly formed Mandalay Pictures began development on the project.
 Former Sony Pictures Entertainment chairman Peter Guber launched Mandalay in 1995 after he resigned his Sony post in 1994.
 Guber’s rein at Sony, which began in 1989 was one of the most tumultuous runs at a studio, that ended with Sony taking $2.7 billion loss after his 5 years at the studio.
 His colossal payout was used to form Mandalay and he inked a domestic distribution pact with Sony and landed a deal with Summit for overseas sales to distributors.
 Double Team was the third picture from the fledgling production company after their inaugural movie The Fan (1996) crashed and burned at the box office and with critics and their second effort was the success Donnie Brasco (1997).

-Double Team was financed by Mandalay for $35 million and international sales limited their exposure to this turkey.
+The budget for Double Team was $35 million and financed by Mandalay.
+International sales limited their exposure to this turkey.
 Sony set the release for April 4, 1997.
 This Jean-Claude Van Damme starrer was helmed by veteran director Hark Tsui (Once Upon a Time in China), who tried his hand at two western productions (the next up was the Van Damme pic Knock Off) with pathetic results.
 Upset with interference and the abysmal quality of both movies, he returned to Hong Kong cinema.

 The muscles from Brussels’ drawing power had been fading after a string of flops starting in 1995 and after the failures of Double Team & Knock Off, his next picture Legionnaire (1999) was dumped straight to video.
 He had also burned all of his studio bridges with diva behavior on his poorly performing movies and despite Van Damme toplining Double Team, the movie was really designed to launch Dennis Rodman as a star.